2024 Budget

 Is it possible to provide some kind of forecast or expected range on p.11 of the 2024 budget?
 What immediately jumped out is it paints such a great picture on the city's elimination of debt and building up of reserves but was immediately concerned it was overly optimistic.
 Looking at the long term plan it looks like most projected costs assume 3% inflation which is balanced with 5% revenue increases, which is prudent.
 I think where the p.11 optimism comes in is that it doesn't factor any of the "unfunded capital project list" in the long term plan.
 While the exact cost and timing of these projects can't be know the projection that some of them will occur seems like a more realistic projection...
 And being transparent about which scenario is shown on page 11 (i.e. no major projects undertaken) is just another way of showing we have room to take on some of these....
 If I mis-read the documents (this is my first year reading then) then call this feedback on how the assumptions could be clarified.
 Note: overall these PDFs are great!
 The effort put into making the charts, info-graphics are very much appreciated and kudos to the team that put it all together.
 Apologies that I'm asking for more.
 The fact that I could consume this all and ask a follow up all in under and hour of tapping things out on my phone is 👍🏽 P.S. apologies for the typos!

-Jay Turcot asked 8 days ago
+Jay Turcot asked about 1 year ago

 Hi Jay,